 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with Overton, Russell, Doerr and Donovan is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like Overton, Russell, Doerr and Donovan on behalf of their clients.

 And they may be able to help you too.

 Will Overton, Russell, Doerr and Donovan sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with ORDD again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also quite possible that you will never hear from or have to deal with Overton, Russell, Doerr and Donovan again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit history that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Overton, Russell, Doerr and Donovan to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.